 kubernetes deployment

 Kubernetes deployments allow you to create Kubernetes Pods and containers using YAML files.
-Using Kubernetes deployment, you specify the number of pods or replica sets you to need for a particular Kubernetes deployment.
+Using Kubernetes deployment, you specify the number of pods or replica sets you need for a particular Kubernetes deployment.

 Unlike kubernetes replicaset, Kubernetes deployment allows you to roll back, update the rollouts, resume or pause the deployment and never cause downtime.
 When you create a Kubernetes deployment by defining the replicas the kubernetes replicaset are also created.